freenas/freenas-docs/userguide/sharing.rst

 This configuration allows users on the client system to copy files to and from :file:`/mnt` (the mount point).
 All files are owned by *nobody:nobody*.
-Changes to any files or directories in :file:`/mnt` are written to the %brand% system's :file:`/mnt/pool1/nfs_share1` dataset.
+Changes to any files or directories in :file:`/mnt` write to the %brand% system :file:`/mnt/pool1/nfs_share1` dataset.

-Settings cannot be changed on the NFS share if it is mounted on any client computers.
+NFS share settings cannot change when the share is mounted on a client computer.
 The :command:`umount` command is used to unmount the share on BSD and Linux clients.
 Run it as the superuser or with :command:`sudo` on each client computer:

 .. code-block:: none